Measurements

 Conservation

-Populations crashed in 1950-1970 because of DDT poisoning; eastern population extirpated.
-It was declared an Endangered Species, and extensive efforts were made to reestablish birds in East, beginning with the work of Tom Cade in 1970 at the Cornell Lab of Ornithology, which eventually developed into the Peregrine Fund.
+The Peregrine Falcon has been recovering slowly after populations crashed from 1950-1970 because of DDT poisoning.
+During this time, the eastern population was extirpated, and it was declared an Endangered Species.
+Since 1966, populations appear to have stabilized according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population to be 340,000 and now rates this species a 9 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
+The Peregrine Falcon's remarkable recovery is due to pesticide bans and extensive efforts that were made to reestablish birds in the East, beginning with the work of Tom Cade in 1970 at the Cornell Lab of Ornithology, which eventually developed into The Peregrine Fund.
 The species recovered enough to be removed from the Endangered Species List in 1999.
-You can help scientists learn more about this species by participating in the Celebrate Urban Birds!

 Credits